ASFHyP3/hyp3-docs/docs/using/api.md

 - **[HyP3 Basic](../about/hyp3_basic.md)**: <https://hyp3-api.asf.alaska.edu/ui/>{target=_blank}
 - **[HyP3+](../about/hyp3_plus.md)**: <https://hyp3-plus.asf.alaska.edu/ui/>{target=_blank}

 The process of using the HyP3 API is the same for any deployment of HyP3.
-Importantly, each deployment of HyP3 is completely independent, so if you submit jobs to one HyP3, you will not be able to see them in the other HyP3.
+Importantly, each deployment of HyP3 is completely independent, so if you submit jobs to one HyP3 deployment, you will not be able to see them in a different HyP3 deployment.

 ## Authentication